HeroesOntheWater/how-components/README.md

 This library is built using:

-1. sass
+1. styled-components

-2. styled-components
+2. jest testing

-3. jest ( for testing )
+3. enzyme for protractor-like emulation

-4. babel
+3. babel presets: es2015, react

-5. flow
+4. flow